NathanDraco22/simple-rest-server/README.md

  -> practice the POST method, send a json.

  [POST] /postFile
-  -> send a file less than 2mb, the file will put in the sever directory (Multipart Form Request).
+  -> send a file less than 2mb, the file will put in the sever directory (Multipart Form Request), the file field must be "miFile"